 It (the Constitution) appears to me, then, little short of a miracle.

 The American form of constitutional government had never before been seen on earth.
-Considering the profound fears of a potent government, the self-interest of the varied states, and the tenacious personalities of the Revolutionary victors, it truly was a miracle.
+Considering the profound fears of a potent government, the self-interests of the varied states, and the tenacious personalities of the Revolutionary victors, it truly was a miracle.